 However, it’s impossible to create every piece of content with the aim of appealing to everyone.
 Follow these rough guidelines, but a much more worthwhile practice is to use these findings to target your content to a specific audience.

-Do you create content to appeal to all generations, or do you target it to your specific audience?
-Let us know in the comments below!
+Do you create multi-generational content, or do you target it to your specific audience?
+Have you identified and documented the personas of your audience?